 FAQ

-The TNR program offers a humane and cost-effective way to control feral cat populations.
+TNR (Trap-Neuter-Return) is a humane and cost-effective way to control feral cat populations.
 It reduces taxpayer costs from $16 billion for euthanizing cats to $9 billion by relying on volunteers and rescue groups.
-TNR not only saves money but also ensures the well-being of feral cats, provides a compassionate alternative.
+TNR saves money and ensures the well-being of feral cats, offering a compassionate alternative to euthanasia.

 1) MAKE A PLAN BEFORE YOU TRAP!!